How Learning to Drive Has Changed?

 2018 – And now we have the introduction of learner drivers being allowed on the motorway and learning how to use a sat nav.

-Why are new changes being introduced to driving tests?
+Why have new changes been introduced to driving tests?

 It has been noted that there is a lack of participants of the PassPlus scheme where drivers can learn how to drive on the motorway once they have passed their test.
 This comes as no surprise due to the extra expense added on top of the cost of previous driving lessons and the tests themselves.